drumnation/ts-import-move/.brain/project-plan.md

      - Or detect symlinks and skip them (or provide a warning).

 4. **Non-TS Files**
    - By default, you might only want to move `.ts` and `.tsx` files.
-If the user wants to move other files (like `.json`, `.js`), that’s possible, but the tool only updates imports for TS references.
+If the user wants to move other files (like `.json`, `.js`), that's possible, but the tool only updates imports for TS references.
 Provide a note in the docs.

 5. **Import Aliases**
-   - If the user’s `tsconfig.json` uses paths aliases (e.g., `paths` in `compilerOptions`), ensure you respect them when updating imports. `ts-morph` can handle this if you provide the correct `tsconfig.json` with the path mappings.
+   - If the user's `tsconfig.json` uses paths aliases (e.g., `paths` in `compilerOptions`), ensure you respect them when updating imports. `ts-morph` can handle this if you provide the correct `tsconfig.json` with the path mappings.

 ---